 Clicking this will open up the Ubuntu Device Manager where you can add one or more Ubuntu machines to target when running and building your projects for the Ubuntu platform.
 Here you should click the Add New Device button to create a new Device and then fill out the details (below you can see an image with an example of the information required):

-With that done you can then click the Test Connection button, and if you have installed all the required packages and the Linux machine is visible over the network then it should say "Connection Successful!" (this may take a few moments to show up):
+With that all done you can then click the Test Connection button, and if you have installed all the required packages and the Ubuntu machine is visible over the network then it should say "Connection Successful!" (this may take a few moments to show up):

 Testing Your Projects